-The policy aligns with the WHO medical eligibility criteria and classifies all short- and long-acting reversible methods as "use method in any circumstance" or "generally use method" for post-menarche women under age 18 and nulliparous women.
+The policies align with the WHO medical eligibility criteria and classify all short- and long-acting reversible methods as "use method in any circumstance" or "generally use method" for post-menarche women under age 18 and nulliparous women.
 The province is placed in the green category for this indicator.
-Notably, the policy specifically references married adolescents' right to a full range of contraception.
-This barrier is addressed in the Restrictions Based on Marital Status indicator.